electrumsv/electrumsv/README.rst

     ./electrum-sv

-You can also install ElectrumSV on your system.
+You can also proceed onward from this point and install ElectrumSV on your system.
 This will download and install most dependencies used by ElectrumSV.
 This is useful if you with to use the `electrumsv` Python library, perhaps for Bitcoin application development using ElectrumSV as a wallet server.
 And of course it should make the `electrum-sv` command accessible for use.

 In order to do so, run these commands::